bwright86/flask-hello-world/README.md

 ### Advanced

-This section will build on top of the base infra, and deploy all resources for ECS to run and deploy a container.
+This section will build on top of the base infra, and deploy all resources for ECS to run and deploy a containerized web app.

 1. Navigate to `/terraform/advanced`
 2. Run `terraform init --var-file nonprod.tfvars`